 Vinson Do was a former Plus 1 student who has now matriculated into the Master of Science in Business Analytics program.
 Prior to CHIDS, he pursued an undergraduate degree in Public Health Science with a minor in Sustainability which led to his development of a grant research project to discover the efficiency of green roofs at the university and other urban farms.
 His objective is to pursue a career within the realm of the health field which includes topics in environmental effects on health, healthcare analytics, and health database management.

 Di Hu is a first-year graduate student in information systems at the Robert H. Smith School of Business.
 She has a BS in information management and information systems with a focus on medical software engineering.
 Before joining the Smith school, she had one year of research experience in the robotic lab for rehabilitation and healthcare at the Chinese University of Hong Kong, Shenzhen.
 Her research interests are healthcare information systems, mobile health, and healthcare data analysis.
 As a research assistant in CHIDS, she hopes to make contributions to improving efficiency for the healthcare industry.

-Jihan Gao is a second-year Master of Science in Information System (MSIS) student at the Robert H. Smith School of Business.
-She completed her bachelor's in computer science from the University of Maryland, College Park.
-During her undergraduate years, she studied a specific track of data science.
-As a graduate assistant with CHIDS, she expects to expand her interests in data science and continue to contribute efforts in the healthcare industry.
+Wenjing Jiang is a second-semester Master of Science in Information System student at Robert H. Smith School of Business.
+She completed her bachelor's in economics and studied finance from the Southwestern University of Finance and Economics.
+During her undergraduate, she used Stata, MATLAB and SAS to solve financial market modeling problems.
+As a member of CHIDS, she expects to wield the power of data science and contribute to the clinical medicine and healthcare industry.